Search Recipes

 Best Vegan Stuffed Hubbard Squash Recipe

-Nothing beats this stuffed hubbard squash recipe for the perfect autumnal dinner.
+Nothing beats this stuffed Hubbard squash recipe for the perfect autumnal dinner.
 Beautiful Hubbard squash filled with wild rice, baby kale and golden raisins, it is a healthy and filling dinner.
 Ready in about an hour, mostly hands-off cooking time, this is a great low key recipe.
-If you love stuffed squash, try this quinoa stuffed acorn squash.
+This easy dinner is one of our go-to Hubbard squash recipes.

 Hubbard squash flesh is slightly drier than acorn or butternut and it is a bit earthier in flavor.
 The bluish-gray color and deep orange flesh is beautiful and makes for a striking contrast.

-Any kind of roasted squash is, for me, the perfect fall food.
+Any kind of roasted squash, like roasted Hubbard squash, is for me, the perfect fall food.
 These Hubbard squash lasagna rolls are pure comfort food.

 If you like to change up for your holiday dishes, these would be great additions to the table.